gggliuye/VIO/docs/Lidar/lidarSLAM.rst

 .. image:: vilslam.PNG
    :align: center

-1. Stereo visual KLT tracking and ORB feature matching.
+1. Stereo visual KLT optical flow tracking and ORB feature matching.
 2. IMU preintegartion, and tightly coupled VIO (until this part, it is tha same as VINS-Fusion).
 3. Use the VIO output pose to unwarp the lidar scan.
 4. Loop clousre.